 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant, planning to become pregnant, or breastfeeding, or if you have high blood pressure, kidney disease, liver disease, heart rhythm problems, heart disease, or have recently had chest pain or a heart attack.
+- Make sure your doctor knows if you have kidney disease, liver disease, heart disease, heart rhythm problems, high blood pressure, or have recently had chest pain or a heart attack.
 Tell your doctor if you have a history of mental illness or drug abuse.

-- This medicine may cause a a serious rash or a serious type of allergic reaction called anaphylaxis.
+- This medicine may cause a serious type of allergic reaction called anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
 Stop taking this medicine and call your doctor right away if you have a skin rash, itching, hives, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using this medicine.

 - This medicine is not for use with occasional sleepiness that has not been diagnosed as caused by narcolepsy, sleep apnea, or shift-work sleep disturbance.